robseaman/rnwsstarter/README.md

 ## Yarn 2

-This project is for only intended Yarn 1.
-Yarn 2 provides a [node-modules plugin](https://github.com/yarnpkg/berry/tree/master/packages/plugin-node-modules) that can be used to get React Native working with Yarn 2 (Berry) but, at this point in time expect a lot of effort to work around all of the issues.
-You may be stuck with the [nohoist](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/) approach for React Native.
+This project is for only intended for Yarn 1.
+Yarn 2 provides a [node-modules plugin](https://github.com/yarnpkg/berry/tree/master/packages/plugin-node-modules) that can be used to get React Native working with Yarn 2 (Berry) but, at this point in time, expect a lot of effort to work around all of the issues and you may be stuck with the [nohoist](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/) approach for React Native.

 ## Recreating this repo